saphewilliam/saphe-packages/packages/react-form/README.md

     errorMessage: 'Please confirm you are not a robot', },

-  /** Required, the void function that fires on a form submission event */
+  /** Optional, the void function that fires on a form submission event */
   onSubmit: async (formValues, { recaptchaToken }) => {
     console.log(formValues, recaptchaToken);
   },